 The Promenade Plantée was designed by landscape architect Jacques Vergely and architect Philippe Mathieux.
 Along the high-level walk, the architects chose a garden environment for pedestrians who choose to walk along the old viaduct.
 This raised route has both enclosed sections as it passes between modern buildings, and open sections that offer excellent views of the city.

-The Promenade Plantée was the first elevated park in the world but has since been copied by other cities such as New York
+The Promenade Plantée was the first elevated park in the world but has since been copied by other cities such as New York, which opened its High Line park in 2009.

 At the same time the Promenade Plantée was created, the viaduct on top of which the railroad is situated was also renovated and renamed Viaduc des Arts.